 Where a proposed activity within the Buffer Zone will increase impervious surfaces and reduce groundwater recharge, infiltration measures must be designed to maintain existing groundwater recharge.

 Activities proposed within Buffer Zone shall not impair its capacity to provide for recreation.
+Activities proposed within Buffer Zone shall not impair its capacity to provide resilience to climate change.

 The limit of work shall be clearly identified on the plan and in the field and appropriate erosion and sedimentation control measures shall be implemented and maintained throughout construction.
 No silt or sediment may be permitted to enter any Bylaw Resource Area outside of the Limit of Work during or subsequent to construction.